DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/explore-subjects/languages.md

   <p>
   Learning a language teaches pupils more than just grammar and vocabulary.
 As a languages teacher, you'll help pupils gain a greater appreciation and understanding of the world.</p>
   <p>
-  Bursaries of $bursaries_postgraduate_languagesother$ are available for all trainee language teachers.
+Tax-free bursaries are available for all trainee language teachers.
 These bursaries include ancient languages.</p>
   <p>
   If you're training to teach French, German or Spanish, then you could be eligible for a scholarship of $scholarships_languagesfrenchgermanspanish$.</p>
 description: |-
-   When you teach languages, you'll help pupils develop their cultural awareness and communication skills.
-Find out what you'll teach and what funding is available to help you train.
+Teaching languages helps pupils develop their cultural awareness and communication skills.
+Explore what you'll teach and what funding is available for training.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/languages.jpg"